Featured Photographer: Stefan Follows

-My passion, curiosity, and connection to the ocean is owed like so many to one person …
+My passion, curiosity, and connection to the ocean are owed like so many to one person …

 . . .
 Jacques Yves Cousteau

 Thank you so much for sharing this important message, Stefan.
 Beautiful thought and quote.
 I hope our ocean will stay healthy and more people will aware the importance to protect our ocean and its residents.
-Ocean is, after all, connecting us and is the heart of our blue planet.
+The ocean is, after all, connecting us and is the heart of our blue planet.